DrTexx/Watch_Dogs-2-Modding/docs/common_vs_patch_vs_patch2.md

 ## Background

-The list below contains the results from a recursive scan for files in common.fat that can also be found in patch.fat or patch2.fat.
+The list below contains the results from a recursive scan for files in common.fat that can also be found in patch.fat and/or patch2.fat.

 The list starts with unresolved offsets (e.g. `0xA012855CE105BD68`) that haven't been transformed into filepaths (e.g. `generated\databases\generic\boat.lib`), however after these offset entries there are a lot of regular filepaths.